Imagine for a moment you are a studio administrator, managing the editing suites for a major film. Pretty exciting, right?

 Hybrid Series for an Editing Suite

 For studios with a limited number of uncompressed 4K streams to support, or who work primarily with HD video, our Hybrid Series products are a great option with configurations for any budget.
-A 4-node QC208 cluster can support 15 streams of 1080p video playback at 30 fps, or a single stream of uncompressed 4K DPR/ERX video footage at 24 fps.
+A 4-node QC208 cluster can support 15 streams of 1080p video playback at 30 fps, or four streams of uncompressed 4K DPR/EXR video footage at 24fps.

 The Best Editing Suite Storage Leads to Success